mlcommons/inference/recommendation/dlrm/pytorch/README.md

 Ensure you have a working docker setup on your machine.

 #### CPU
-Note that mlperf directory is changed to mlcommons in this section

 Build Dockerfile configuration using the script provided
 ```